cga-harvard/maps.github.io/README.md

 3. Go to your repo’s `Settings > Pages`.
 Under “Custom domain”, enter `maps.cga.harvard.edu` and save.

-4.  enable `Enforce HTTPS` once the custom domain is recognized.
+4. Enable `Enforce HTTPS` once the custom domain is recognized.

 5. Create a directory called `tgaz`